 According to the SEC's investor education resources, this annual report is prepared by the company specifically for shareholders and is distributed at the annual meeting when directors are elected.
 The target audience is investors, employees, customers, and anyone interested in the company's story, not just regulators.

-What's Inside
+What's Inside an Annual Report

 A typical annual report to shareholders includes: